fireship-io/fireship.io/hugo/content/courses/angular/basics-services.md

 vimeo: 359307600
 emoji: 💉
 youtube:
+free: true
 ---

+## Generate a Service

 {{< file "terminal" "command line" >}}
 {{< highlight terminal >}}
 ng g service clock
 {{< /highlight >}}

-## Use cases for Services
+## Use-Cases for Services

-Services can be used to share data and write code that follows DRY separation of concens practices.
+Services can can inject shared data and methods into your components.
+They are also useful for writing code that maintains a DRY separation of concerns.

 - Shared state.
 Services can connect data between components and are especially useful when components are not in a child/parent relationship.
 - Shared logic.
 Stateless services that define common methods used in multiple components.